 Access to Nara by JR

 As Kintetsu Railways are a private company, they are not covered by the Japan Rail Pass.
 If you are carrying a Japan Rail Pass, you may want to use the Miyakoji Rapid service on the JR Nara Line.
-This will get you to Nara in 45 minutes for a fare of 710 yen.
+This will get you to Nara in about 45 minutes for a fare of 720 yen.
 See the JR Nara Line article for more information on this service.

 Access to Nara by Kintetsu